|

 Kariaskaki and both will lead you

-to Iroon Square.The best time to be here is during Apokreas, Greece's Carnival Season when the streets are packed with people in costume and the night goes on forever unless you don't like crowds in which case the best time is almost anytime.
+to Iroon Square.I used to say that the best time to be here is during Apokreas, Greece's Carnival Season when the streets are packed with people in costume and the night goes on forever.

 |